-Cracklock can be used for many other purposes.
-For instance many developers used it in the past to test their software for Y2K compliance.
-More recently, we have worked hard improving Cracklock and we are proud to announce that Cracklock can now certify your software against the Y10K bug (aka "bug of the year 10000"), allowing developers to make sure that this ever-threatening bug remains a problem of the past.
+Cracklock can be used for other purposes as well, for instance developers have used it to certify their software for "Year 2000" compliance.
+Since then we've improved Cracklock and are now proud to announce that it can also certify your software against the Y10K bug (aka "bug of the year 10000").
+Thanks to Cracklock those bugs have all become a problem of the past.

 A Cracklock FAQ is available here.

-The following features have been introduced since version 3.9:
+See the change log to see the list of recent changes.
+The following features were introduced since version 3.9:

 - Cracklock can now be run from a flashdisk